NeXTLinux/nextlinux-engine/docs/content/docs/general/concepts/analysis_archive/_index.md

 ## Automatic Archiving

-The help facilitate data management automatically, Anchore supports rules to define which data to archive and when based on a few qualities of the image analysis itself.
+The help facilitate data management automatically, Nextlinux supports rules to define which data to archive and when based on a few qualities of the image analysis itself.
 These rules are evaluated periodically by the system.

 Nextlinux supports both account-scoped rules, editable by users in the account, and global system rules, editable only by